rancher/rancher-docs/docs/pages-for-subheaders/istio.md

 1. Provision an air-gapped Rancher 2.6.x instance and an air-gapped custom cluster in the Rancher UI.
 2. Install Monitoring in the cluster: **Cluster Explorer -> Apps & Marketplace -> Charts -> Monitoring**.
-3. Pull all required images for Istio in the private registry setup that will be used in the air-gapped environment.
+3. Pull all required images for Istio into the private registry you will use in the air-gapped environment.
 4. Install Istio in the cluster: **Cluster Explorer -> Apps & Marketplace -> Charts -> Istio**.

 :::note